Expectations and reality. Yasnaya Polyana and Kozlova Zaseka

 2.

-In 1868, the Moscow-Kursk railway was opened and the station closest to Yasnaya Polyana, where Leo Tolstoy lived and worked, was named "Kozlovaya Zaseka".
+In 1868, the Moscow-Kursk Railway opened and the station closest to Yasnaya Polyana, where Leo Tolstoy lived and worked, was named “Kozlovaya Zaseka”.

 3.

-Here the mail came to the writer, here he called by phone.
-From here he went in November 1910 to the south, where he died at the Astapovo station.
+This is where the writer’s mail came, this is where he made phone calls.
+From here he went south in November 1910, where he died at the Astapovo station.

 4.

-5. Birch, planted in honor of this event by the head of the Moscow railway, Fadeev, and the former governor of the Tula region, Starodubtsev.
+5. Birch tree planted in honor of this event by the head of the Moscow Railway Fadeev and the former governor of the Tula region Starodubtsev.

 6.

 7. Let's go inside.
-Inside is quite comfortable and clean.
+It's quite cozy and clean inside.

-The people - not a soul.
+Not a soul of people.
 The station is small, passenger trains almost never stop here.
 The branded train that has been running here from Moscow since 2010 has been cancelled.

 8.